Summer camps for 2025 are now available, on sale through June 1st. Reserve your seat soon!

 Elementary students will first compete at the school level.
 Schools may have an unlimited number of teams create Scratch projects and compete within their school, but only 10 teams per school may attend the competition on the day-of.
 Coaches and/or their schools will determine their first, second and third place winners.
 We recommend using our Scratch rubric, provided below.
 Each school’s top three teams will submit their projects on the Codecraft site for final ranking and feedback.
 These three teams will also be invited to present their projects onstage at the competition.

-View more information about project submission in the Project Submission Instructions section above.
-Each entry submitted to the Codecraft site will be reviewed by a panel of at least two judges and scored for its engagement, artwork, use of digital media, use of computer science concepts, originality, and completeness.
+Each entry submitted will be reviewed by a panel of at least two judges and scored for its content, engagement, use of digital media, code, originality, and completeness.
 The score sheets below will be used by the Judges during the competition.

 The decisions of the judging panel are final and no correspondence will be entered into.
 The scorecard sample below will be online as a digital form and made available to each judge for use as they review the projects.